 There are two methods to update your system’s cards i.e. Manual and Automatic.

-In the manual method, you need to visit the concerned site and search for the latest compatible drivers and download them on your PC.
+In the manual method, you need to visit the concerned site search for the latest compatible drivers, and download them on your PC.
 If you don’t have relevant skills then there are chances that you might install the wrong drivers.

 So we suggest you adopt an automatic method in which you need to download Driver Easy on your PC.
 This tool will automatically scan your PC for outdated graphics drivers and update it instantly.

-Some players reported that they launch a game that has missing files from Microsoft Flight Stimulator.
-Missing and corrupted game files are the main source to cause the game to crash even at the startup.
+Some players reported that they launched a game that had missing files from Microsoft Flight Stimulator.
+Missing and corrupted game files are the main source of causing the game to crash even at the startup.
 So you can try to verify the integrity of game files.

 Windows has a feature known as a power plan that manages the ways a computer uses power.
 Changing the power plan to boost the performance.
 This fix was found helpful to fix the crashing issue at startup while loading the screen.